grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 Servers MUST protect their ECH update signing keys.
 If an RPK signing key is compromised, the server SHOULD remove its hash from `trusted_keys` in subsequent updates, signing the transition with a different trusted key.
 Servers SHOULD consider including multiple keys in `trusted_keys` to facilitate key rotation and recovery from compromise.

 For PKIX-based updates, normal certificate lifecycle management applies.
-Servers SHOULD obtain new certificates before existing ones expire and MAY include the new certificate's key hash in `trusted_keys` to enable smooth transitions.
+Servers SHOULD obtain new certificates before existing ones expire.

 For PKIX authentication, this specification leverages existing CA infrastructure including revocation mechanisms.
-A compromised ECH signing certificate could be used to sign malicious updates, but this risk is mitigated by the certificate's constraints (specific EKU and name binding) and standard revocation mechanisms (OCSP/CRL).
+A compromised ECH signing certificate could be used to sign malicious updates, but this risk is mitigated by the certificate's constraints (critical extension and name binding) and standard revocation mechanisms (OCSP/CRL).
 Clients SHOULD apply the same revocation checks to ECH signing certificates as they do for TLS server certificates.

 ## Implementation Vulnerabilities